 Traditional mathematical education can gets bogged down in rote application of formulas and tools.
 Our article on mathematical reasoning leverages open-ended problem-solving and modeling activities to get students thinking more deeply about math — and the world around them.

 Media literacy is an absolute must for today’s young people.
 As they navigate the rise of fake news and misinformation, disruptive changes to media, and endless tech-based distractions, students need tools to think critically about information and media.

-Although it’s not taught widely at the K-12 level, philosophy can be invaluable to developing critical thinking skills.
-It helps students to reflect more deeply and abstractly on their own values and knowledge, and to build connections between subjects.
+Although not typically taught in K-12, philosophy can develop critical thinking skills.
+It helps students to reflect deeply and abstractly on their own values and knowledge, and to build connections between subjects.

 Lindsey Jansen on Reboot's Teachers' Guide